The Missing Cross to Purity

 which is to be bruised by the seed of God,

-Christ Jesus, which gathers to God.
+Christ Jesus, who gathers to God.

 George Fox